bit-broker/website/content/en/docs/coordinator/connectors.md

 ]
 ```

-Each connector is housed within a parent entity type will be returned within this array.
+Each connector, housed within a parent entity type, will be returned within this array.
 Note: There is currently no paging on this API.

 ## Details of an Existing Connector

 You can obtain the details of an existing connector by issuing an `HTTP/GET` to the `/entity/:eid/connector/:cid` end-point.

-In order to obtain details of a connector, you must know it's connector ID (cid).
+In order to obtain details of a connector, you must know the ID of its housing [entity type](/docs/concepts/entity-types/) (`eid`) and it's connector ID (`cid`).

 ```shell
 curl http://bbk-coordinator:8001/v1/entity/country/connector/wikipedia